sap-tutorials/sap-build-process-automation/tutorials/spa-add-list-input-decision/spa-add-list-input-decision.md

   - Download the [Orders.xlsx](https://github.com/sap-tutorials/sap-build-process-automation-Contribution/blob/main/tutorials/spa-add-list-input-in-decision/Orders%20.xlsx) in your local machine.

 ## You will learn
-  - How to use a List as an input to your Decision.
+  - How to use a List as an input/output to your Decision.
   - How to use a reusable text rules.
   - How to bind List in Decision to Table in Form.